wp-plugins/admin-page-framework/readme.txt

 Facilitates WordPress plugin and theme development.

 == Description ==
+One of the time-consuming part of developing WordPress plugins and themes is creating setting pages.
+As you more and more write plugins and themes, you'll soon realize major part of code can be reused.
+Admin Page Framework aims to provide reusable code that eliminates the necessity of writing repeated code over and over again.

-It provides plugin and theme developers with easier means of building option pages.
+Admin Page Framework provides plugin and theme developers with easier means of building option pages.
 Extend the library class and pass your arrays that define the form elements to the predefined class methods.
 The library handles all the complex coding behind the scene and creates the pages and the forms for you.
-The package includes a demo plugin which helps you walk through necessary features.

 **Notes:** this framework does not do anything by itself.
 If you are not a developer, you do not need this.

 = What you can do =

-with it easily create:
+easily create:

 - **Top-level Page, Sub Pages, and In-page Tabs** - where your users will access to operate your plugin or theme.
 - **Forms** - to let your users store their options.